Handy Hubby - Replacing a Garbage Disposal

 Put the new sink drain collar in the sink drain hole and push it down.
 Put the paper gasket on the new sink drain collar neck under the sink.

-Put the new bottom collar on and push the new snap ring in to the groove on the new sink drain collar neck.
+the groove on the new sink drain collar neck.
 It will be really hard to put the ring in place, so be patient.
-The new sink drain collar may pop out of the sink while you are trying to put it together with the snap ring.
-Do not worry about this, as it will be secured when you screw the collars together.
+The new sink drain collar

 Once you have the ring in place, you will want to align the new sink drain collar properly and push down.
 Screw in all the screws which will pinch the new sink drain collar down and squish plumbers putty out on top and slightly out the bottom.
 You will want to clean up any extra putty from the sink above.